Mr. Jerry Brown

 “If students avoid challenges in their course selection, they’re probably not going to be good candidates, no matter what their grades, test scores, or extracurricular activities are.” – Michael Behnke, Director of Admissions at the Massachusetts Institute of Technology

-As a new school year begins, I thought I would post an essay that I wrote years ago for a “Believe it” contest (it won 4th place).
+I have posted an essay that I wrote years ago for a “Believe it” contest (it won 4th place).
 It is a reflection on the influence that teachers have even when they are unaware of that influence.

 “As I left the stage, I was positive that once again I would be chided for stumbling through the simple routine which seemed to elude my “two left feet”.
 The other members of the quartet always seemed confident of their movements while I seemed destined to clunk about the stage.
 As I slumped into my seat, I could hear Mr. Fulks beginning the evening’s critique which would leave us laughing all right, but would still cause my ears to turn scarlet with embarrassment.